 Dr. Leffert received a degree in biology from Brown University and his medical degree from the University of Minnesota.

-As of January 2017, Dr. Leffert reported the following external relationships:
+As of April 2019, Dr. Leffert reported the following external relationships:

 Funding for clinical trial expenses and staff, paid to North Texas Endocrine Center, from the following companies:

 - AbbVie, for a study of atrasentan on type 2 diabetes with nephropathy.

 - Novo Nordisk, for multiple type 1 and type 2 diabetes trials with new insulin analogs.

 - Sanofi, for multiple trials involving type 2 diabetes with insulin glargine injections and type 1 or type 2 diabetes with hypercholesterolemia.